-Health Education Improvement Wales (HEIW) use the workforce plans produced by NHS organisations to establish how many training places each year are required to meet the needs of the non-medical healthcare professional workforce.
+Health Education and Improvement Wales (HEIW) uses workforce plans to establish how many training places each year are required to meet the needs of the non-medical healthcare professional workforce.

 There is a lead in time of between two and seven years to train healthcare professionals.